camunda-community-hub/camunda-process-test-coverage/README.md

 </dependency>
 ```

-Have a look at the tests.
+Have a look at this project's tests.
 E.g.
 - Class rule usage: [ProcessTestClassRuleCoverageTest](src/test/java/org/camunda/bpm/extension/process_test_coverage/ProcessTestClassRuleCoverageTest.java):
 - Method rule usage: [ProcessTestMethodRuleCoverageTest](src/test/java/org/camunda/bpm/extension/process_test_coverage/ProcessTestMethodRuleCoverageTest.java):
 - Manual usage: [ProcessTestNoRulesCoverageTest](src/test/java/org/camunda/bpm/extension/process_test_coverage/ProcessTestNoRulesCoverageTest.java):

-## Remarks to run this application
+### Checking Coverage for the Examples
+You can use the junit tests of this project to get comfortable with the library
+1. clone the project
-1. mvn clean test
+2. mvn clean test
-2. Open html files which are created in the directory target/process-test-coverage/
+3. Open the report html files which are created in the directory target/process-test-coverage/

+### Checking Coverage for Your Own Processes
+1. add library jar to your project classpath (e.g. via the maven dependency)
+2. add the [PathCoverageParseListenerPlugin](src/main/java/org/camunda/bpm/extension/process_test_coverage/PathCoverageParseListenerPlugin.java) as process engine plugin to your test camunda setup (see the [camunda.cfg.xml](src/test/resources/camunda.cfg.xml) we use)
+3. adapt your process unit test to generate and check the coverage.
+Our tests should provide a good base for your usage.
+If you use a single junit class to test a process, the class rule usage (see [ProcessTestClassRuleCoverageTest](src/test/java/org/camunda/bpm/extension/process_test_coverage/ProcessTestClassRuleCoverageTest.java) may be the perfect way to go.
+4. run your unit tests

+## Implementation
+- Via the parse listener plugin we register execution listeners on sequence flows and elements so coverage on these can be recorded.
+- When the tests are run, for each passing token information about the process instance and the covered element is recorded as [CoveredElement](src/main/java/org/camunda/bpm/extension/process_test_coverage/trace/CoveredElement.java) in the trace of covered elements.
+Also the visual reports are updated with the covered element.
+- In the tests you specify which kind and percentage of coverage you want to check.
+The trace of covered elements gets filtered accordingly and is used to assert certain properties (e.g. percentage of flow nodes covered, percentage of sequence flows covered, or that certain elements have been covered).
+- Builders are used to abstract away the construction of Coverages and junit Rules and provide a nice programming experience

 ## Known Limitations
 * Sequence flows are not visually marked.
+Coverage percentage of sequence flows can be asserted though.
-* Test cases that deploy different version of the same process (same process definition key) are currently not supported and will result in misleading reports.
+* Test cases that deploy different versions of the same process (same process definition key) are not supported and will result in misleading reports.
 Just make sure all your processes have unique process definition keys (in BPMN XML //process@id).

 * Reports for an individual test method can only contain one process